baboune/logstash-grok/README.md

 $ ./logstash agent -f /vagrant/config --verbose

 To re-run the same logs, clean up the .sincedb* that stores last offsets in files monitored by logstash.
+'''
 $ rm -rf /vagrant/.sincedb*
+'''

+Note: It is also possible to use http://grokconstructor.appspot.com/ for testing and incremental construction of regular expressions for the grok filter that parses logfile lines for Logstash.

 ## Parsing syslog
 The default syslog pattern is %{SYSLOGTIMESTAMP:syslog_timestamp}.